Multiresolution analysis on spectra of hermitian matrices: Orthonormal Wavelets

-In this section, we will characterize orthonormal wavelets for the given radial MRA.
+As in classical multiresolution analysis (see e.g. \cite{Mal09}), the orthogonal projection of a radial function $f\in L^2(\text{Herm}(n))^{U(n)}$ onto $W_j$ gives the details of $f$ that appear at the resolution $2^{j+1}$ but disappear at the resolution $2^{j}.$ In this section, we will characterize orthonormal wavelets for the given radial MRA.
 That is, we will give necessary and sufficient conditions for translations and dilations of functions $\psi^{1},\ldots, \psi^{r}\in L^2(\overline{\a_{+}}, \omega)$ in order to constitute an orthonormal basis of the wavelet space $W_{0}$.
 As $W_{j}=D_{2^{-j}}W_{0}\,,$ we obtain orthonormal bases of all spaces $W_j$ by dilation, and thus finally an orthonormal wavelet basis of